xmatters/xMatters-Labs/README.md

 # xMatters-Labs
 Welcome to xMatters Labs, the official/unofficial Research and Development wing of xMatters, inc., and home to the most cutting-edge integrations on offer.

 This is a curated list of useful in-progress integrations, interesting code samples, and other experiments, and as such we can provide only limited support.
-If you run into any problems, open an issue here on Github and we'll see what we can do.
+If you run into any problems, open an issue here on GitHub and we'll see what we can do.

 For a full list of our current integrations, head over to [xmatters.com/integrations](https://www.xmatters.com/integrations).